 *6 dismissed, 13 withdrew, 14 graduated delayed

 Pharmacist Board Licensure Exams**

 National Pharmacy Licensing Exam (NAPLEX) Pass Rates

 |Class Year||First-Time Pass Rate||National Pass Rate|

 |Class Year||Overall Pass Rate||In-State Pass Rate||National Pass Rate|

 Job Placement and Employment

-St. Louis College of Pharmacy at UHSP ranks 26th nationally in the number of candidates matched to a PGY1 residency program.
+St. Louis College of Pharmacy at UHSP continues to rank high for candidates matched to a PGY1 residency program with a 78% residency match rate in 2022 (national average: 72%).
 The table represents the most recent updated data.

 |Class Year||No. Matched for PGY1||No. of Programs||No. of States|